 Source: Hoek and Wood, Underground Support Systems, 1987

-Normet’s rock reinforcement portfolio includes bolt the D-Bolt®, self-drilling dynamic bolts, self-drilling anchors (SDA) as well as chemical rock reinforcement.
+Normet’s rock reinforcement portfolio includes bolt the D-Bolt®, Self-Drilling Dynamic Bolt SDDB®, Self-Drilling Anchors (SDA) as well as chemical rock reinforcement.

 The D-Bolt®, the deformable bolt, represents a new generation in energy-absorbing rock bolting.
 It is specifically designed for efficient and reliable rock reinforcement in both squeezing and burst-prone strata conditions.
 The D-Bolt® may be installed in either cement or resin grouts, most often in a holistic rock support system that includes sprayed concrete and mesh.